ldq9526/ARShadowGAN/README.md

 ```
 Generated attention maps and AR images with virtual object shadows will be saved in directory "output/".

-To test with custom image data, modify test.py line 13 (data_root = ....) and replace images in directories "noshadow/" and "mask/".
+To test with custom image data, modify test.py line 13 (data_root = ....) or replace images in directories "noshadow/" and "mask/".

 ## Note

-Images of Shadow-AR dataset are of size 640x480.
 Images input to ARShadowGAN should be resized to 256x256.

 ## Citation
 If you use the code or Shadow-AR dataset in your own research, please cite: